bjexe/Articulight/README.md

 # Articulight
-An embedded computer vision lighting project
+An embedded computer vision lighting project using an NVIDIA Jetson Nano